 Your Boat Must Be Registered With Transport Canada.

 Per Transport Canada regulations, vessels over 12 meters must display an adequate boat identification number.
 (BIN).
 After a watercraft has been appropriately registered with Transport Canada, the ship will be eligible to receive a BIN.
-To get your boat registered, you must have filled out an application form that includes information about the boat’s owner and operator(s) and a declaration indicating that you are not aware of any obligations incurred by the owner following Canadian nautical legislation.
+To get your boat registered, you must have filled out an application form.
+This one includes information about the boat’s owner and operator(s).
+You need to also include a declaration indicating that you are not aware of any obligations incurred by the owner following Canadian nautical legislation.

 The Owner Must Be 18 Years or Older For Transport Canada Boat Registration